 312 Bayshore Blvd, , 33629

-Take a walk, jog, or bike ride down the world's largest continuous sidewalk found in downtown Tampa.
+Take a walk, jog, or bike ride down the world's longest continuous sidewalk found in downtown Tampa.
 This beautiful recreational path will motivate you to keep on moving for the entire 8+ mile round-trip journey.